nnonickreal/openqore-sdk/README.md

 the current languages supported with sound files are English (`en`) and Chinese (`cn`). other languages (or other sets of custom sounds) may be added by adding all the correct sound files into a `config/_default_cfg_src_/res/<custom_sounds>/` directory and building with `AUDIO=<custom_sounds> ./build.sh`.

-### blue light when connected

-the firmware can be configured to either have a blinking blue light when connected or not. build with `CONNECTED_BLUE_LIGHT=1 ./build.sh` to enable blinking when connected, or `CONNECTED_BLUE_LIGHT=0 ./build.sh` (or just the default `./build.sh`) to keep the leds off when connected.

 ## license and credits